mdn/browser-compat-data/USING-CONFLUENCE.md

 Web Platform APIs generally refer to features you would use in JavaScript that are not JavaScript itself.
 You can only use Confluence to verify data in the repo's [api/](https://github.com/mdn/browser-compat-data/tree/master/api) directory.

-## Only Prototype-Exposed Interfaces are Available
+## Only prototype-exposed interfaces are available

 The dashboard derives its data from the JavaScript object graph on a sample page loaded in each browser.
 For example, an own-property named `URL` on `Document.prototype` implies the `Document` interface has a member named `URL`.
 For various reasons, not all APIs are exposed on JavaScript prototypes, even when the API is available in the browser.